 Mainly the scarcity of fresh water and healthy land.
 Climate change is a global problem that has increased the need for fresh water in farming and regular consumption.
 At the same time, although the demand has increased, the supply has steadily shrunk.

 Overall, the biggest threat to agricultural sustainability is climate change.
-There has been a 5% decline per decade in crop yields which is a direct result of heat, weather volatility, drought, super-storms, insect infestations, flooding, and seasonal changes all brought on by the increasing levels of global warming.
+There has been a 5% decline per decade in crop yields, which is a direct result of heat, weather volatility, drought, super-storms, insect infestations, flooding, and seasonal changes all brought on by the increasing levels of global warming.

 This has resulted in an imbalance in nature that only increases along with the population as time goes by.
-Climate change paired with population increases also result in lower amounts of freshwater per person and lower levels of rainfall.
+Climate change paired with population increases also results in lower amounts of freshwater per person and lower levels of rainfall.

-Maintaining our phosphorus sources more efficiently will also lead towards sustainability, among other things.
+Maintaining our phosphorus sources more efficiently will also lead to sustainability, among other things.
 With so much at stake, it will take a global effort to reduce global warming and move toward a sustainable future.

 - Social Impact Examples You Need to Know

 - Awesome Impact Investing You Need to Know

 - ESG Investing Trends

 Kyle Kroeger, esteemed Purdue University alum and accomplished finance professional, brings a decade of invaluable experience from diverse finance roles in both small and large firms.
 An astute investor himself, Kyle adeptly navigates the spheres of corporate and client-side finance, always guiding with a principal investor’s sharp acumen.